 - Hearing problems

-- Behavior and learning problems
+- Learning and behavioral problems

 - Slower growth and smaller size than children of the same age